Diabetic Peripheral Neuropathy: Diagnosis and Treatment

 - An intervention to improve pain should be considered a failure when it is either ineffective after 12 weeks or side effects make continued use intolerable

-- If only partial pain relief is acquired with a drug in one class, a drug in a second class may be added for greater combined efficacy
+- If only partial or inadequate pain relief with a drug in one class, a drug in a second class may be added for greater combined efficacy

 KEY POINTS: